 In terms of the Schapelle Corby case, this limits the issue significantly: by and large, to the events surrounding the corruption and criminality at Sydney and Brisbane airports.

 The picture painted by the previous revelations of The Expendable Project, with respect to Schapelle Corby, is already very clear.
-An acquitted or exonerated Schapelle Corby would have created a number of extremely difficult issues for the Australians.
+An acquitted or exonerated Schapelle Corby would have created a number of extremely difficult issues for the Australian establishment..

-It would have caused significant problems for the newly privatized Sydney Airport Corporation Limited, who failed to provide her with CCTV footage or baggage scanning records.
+It would have caused significant problems for the newly and contentiously privatized Sydney Airport Corporation Limited, which failed to provide her with CCTV footage or baggage scanning records.
 It would have created substantial fall-out for the AFP, whose officers were involved in drug syndication.
 It would have damaged the reputation of the national carrier, Qantas, whose baggage handlers were engaged in systemic drug trafficking.
 It would have created a diplomatic minefield for the government itself, with respect to its strategic relationship with Indonesia.
-It would also have created intense pressure upon individual ministers, including the Prime Minister, John Howard.
+It would have created intense pressure upon individual ministers with respect to all these matters, including the Prime Minister, John Howard.

 But why the involvement of the United States of America?